 - Jaw and cheek muscles often feel sore or tender in the morning.

 - As the enamel of the tooth is worn away by bruxism, the underlying dentin layer of the tooth is exposed.
 This causes the tooth to become sensitive to cold, pressure and other stimuli.

 - The high pressure created from bruxism can fracture teeth and crack fillings.

-- Bruxism can cause damage to the temperomandibular joint.
+- Bruxism can cause damage to the temporomandibular (TMJ) joint.
 This is the “hinge” which connects the lower jaw to the upper jaw allowing use to chew and talk.

-- Hypnotherapy and working with a psychologist has been found to significantly decrease levels of teeth grinding due to factors related to stress, anxiety, anger management, ADHD, and other causes.
+Working with a therapist can significantly decrease levels of teeth grinding due to factors related to stress, anxiety, anger management, ADHD, and other causes.

 - Behaviour Therapy tends to view human beings and behaviour with the assumption that humans are a product of their sociocultural conditioning and environment, looking at the current problems and the factors influencing them and emphasizes behaviour changes more than the underlying unconscious processes.